OSSPhilippines/covid19-tracker-cli/README.md

 ## Contributing

 Contributions are welcome, create a pull request to this repo and I will review your code.
+Please consider to submit your pull request to the ```dev``` branch.
+Thank you!

 ## Issues